temitayo-ob/darey.io-projects/project1.md

 -f --- suppresses errors

 ### 22 chown command
-This command allows changes to thye ownership of a file, directory or symbolic link to a specified username. basic syntax is: chown [option] owner[:group] file(s)
+This command allows changes to the ownership of a file, directory or symbolic link to a specified username. basic syntax is: chown [option] owner[:group] file(s)
 ![chown command](https://github.com/temitayo-ob/darey.io-projects/assets/145216353/d692cdef-c498-43a1-b5be-07dde21fdda0)